pulp/pulp_rpm/docs/workflows/create_sync_publish.rst

     See :ref:`metadata_signing`.
 - retain_package_versions:
     The maximum number of versions of each package to keep; as new versions of packages are added by upload, sync, or copy, older versions of the same packages are automatically removed.
 A value of 0 means "unlimited".
+- autopublish:
+    If set to True, Pulp will automatically create publications for new repository versions.
+It is generally intended to be used with the `Distribution` pointing to the repository, i.e. set the `repository` field on the distribution.
+Newly created publications (from autopublish) will then be made available automatically upon creation.
+- retain_repo_versions:
+    Provided by pulpcore, specifies how many repository versions will be kept for a repository.
+For example, if set to 1, it will keep only the most-recent repository version; the rest will be automatically deleted, together with any associated publications.
+Note, however, that repository versions that are currently being distributed are "protected", and cannot be removed.
+This can result in more versions being retained than specified by `retain_repo_versions`.

 .. _create-remote: